 Translated to the real world, this amounts to what could be called global nationalism.
 Each nation would have its own rules and borders, which are respected by the global community.
 At the same time a country is not an isolated island, but one of many good neighbors who trade with and visit each other.
 Such a solution would alleviate the problems of migration in the West while providing economic opportunities for hardworking talents from the third world.

 Global nationalism provides the best of both sides.
 It grants the interconnectedness and mutual self-interest that the globalists desire, but it also gives ordinary people a cultural safe space.
 Doesn’t it seem likely that such a solution would reduce the tension and fear that multiculturalism has generated in the West?
-Maybe it’s time to change the narrative.We value your comments!
-Please weigh in on our comment section below.
+Maybe it’s time to change the narrative.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com